The GMAT exam is one of the first items in your to-do list for your prolonged MBA application process (Read How to plan your MBA Timeline).

 To make matters simple (or worse, based on who you talk to), GMAC – the owner of the GMAT – has created additional flexibility with the exam.
 Besides the ability to schedule the exam far more easily than your second date, GMAC also allows multiple attempts, cancellations, and our present topic of concern – Rescheduling your GMAT test.

 Candidates, however, cannot cross five GMAT exams in a rolling 12-month period.
 The total number of lifetime GMAT exams should also not exceed eight.
+Also, since Covid 19, GMAT exams can now be taken virtually at home with the likes of HBS and MIT Sloan open to accepting such home attempted scores.

 Before we get into the details of GMAT rescheduling, let us touch upon some of the basic bits associated with cancellations.